 Definition from Knowledge Management Specialist Library

-View the DH Knowledge Management Framework e-learning module on Knowledge Assets
+View the NHS Knowledge Mobilisation Framework E-learning module on Knowledge Assets